-Circles of Support (COS) will be coordinated and facilitated according to current DFPS policy after a youth turns 16.
-4Kids YAS worker, Permanency Specialist, and Network Provider case manager will work jointly to engage youth, family, and other caring adults in the COS or subsequent service planning meetings.
+Circles of Support (COS) will be coordinated and facilitated according to current policy after a youth turns 14.
+4Kids Youth Achievement Specialist (YAS), Permanency Specialist, and Network Provider case manager will work jointly to engage youth, family, and other caring adults in the COS or subsequent child service planning meetings.
 4Kids and the Network Provider will work with the youth, the caregivers, and other significant individuals to identify caring adults and other lifelong connections that can be sustained once the youth transitions to adulthood.
 The Network Provider case manager must participate in the COS or subsequent service planning meeting and will also ensure the youth attends.
 If the youth declines a COS, a subsequent service planning meeting will be scheduled instead.
 The Network Provider case manager will discuss the elements of the transition plan with the youth and record discussion in the service plan document (i.e., goals, strengths, fears, etc.).
-The Network Provider case manager will continue to discuss and document the transition plan and progress with the youth overtime during face-to-face visits, subsequent service planning meetings.
+The Network Provider case manager will continue to discuss and document the transition plan and progress with the youth overtime during face-to-face visits, subsequent service planning meetings (90-day reviews) and COS meetings.